GFZ/arosics/docs/usage/local_coreg.rst

 .. code-block:: bash

-    $ python arosics_cli.py local /path/to/your/ref_image.bsq /path/to/your/tgt_image.bsq 50
+    $ arosics local /path/to/your/ref_image.bsq /path/to/your/tgt_image.bsq 50